biblius/SvelTV/README.md

 You can also open the project in the `./apps/android/SvelTVe/` directory and use it as a starting point.

-To bundle the Svelte code into your Android application, you first need to build the Svelte project with `npm run build`, then copy everything from the `dist` directory into the `app/src/main/assets/` directory of your application.
+To bundle the Svelte code into your Android application, you first need to build the Svelte project with `npm run build`, then copy the contents of the `dist` directory into the `app/src/main/assets/` directory of your application.
 You can do this with the `npm run bundle-tv` command within this project, or (if using the provided `SvelTVe` application) you can run `npm run bundle-android`.
 Then, you need to build your Android application which can be done within Android Studio.

 ## Setting up the Tizen Environment